hdShang/arxiv-daily/docs/cs-RO/2025-09-30/papers/250925747v1-best-of-sim-and-real-decoupled-visuomotor-manipulation-via-learning-.md

 ---
 layout: default
-title: Best of Sim and Real: Decoupled Visuomotor Manipulation via Learning Control in Simulation and Perception in Real
+title: "Best of Sim and Real: Decoupled Visuomotor Manipulation via Learning Control in Simulation and Perception in Real"
 ---

 # Best of Sim and Real: Decoupled Visuomotor Manipulation via Learning Control in Simulation and Perception in Real